Sandhya312/Blog/README.md

 ![](/public/img/ss3.png)
 ![](/public/img/ss5.png)
 ![](/public/img/ss4.png)
-This project is a simple blog website built using HTML, CSS, and JavaScript.
+This project is a simple blog website built using Ejs, Nodejs, express, mongodb.
 The website allows users to view blog posts, search for posts by keywords, and create new blogs.
 ### Built With

 * [HTML](https://developer.mozilla.org/en-US/docs/web/html)